YuuyaGitHub/CS-Apps-Repository/NotificationApp v2/readme.md

 <br>This is a **mistake by the antivirus software**, and there is nothing harmful about this program.

 Microsoft Defender will treat this as a threat.

+# Supported environments
+It's written with .NET Framework 3.5, so it can run on any Windows that supports it.
+<br>It cannot be executed in other environments.

 # Usage
 Please feel free to use it for any purpose.
 (Entertainment purposes, educational purposes, Crazy Error, etc.)